santolinf/liveProject-registration-system/README.md

 ```

-The *ActiveMQ Artemis* broker and MongoDB clients are configured via the following Spring properties:
+The *ActiveMQ Artemis* broker and MongoDB clients are configured via the following Spring properties.
 Additionally we externalise the configuration of the medical records system service.

 ```properties